philip-raschke/educredentials/documents/ClaimVerification.md

 - Verifier checks whether the DID value in issuer.id is equal to one of the DIDs stored in the register of the verifier

 ### DID of holder
-- Verifier checks whether the DID value in credential.Subject.id is equal to the DID that presented the corresponding proof
+- Verifier checks whether the DID value in credentialSubject.id is equal to the DID that presented the corresponding proof